 One description that can be used to interpret situations where auctions don’t take place (again, particularly in the deal types categorized as “programmatic direct”) is to think of OpenRTB as being an auctioning technology that has been “pushed to its limits” to facilitate deal types that it wasn’t originally created to process.

 OTT Advertising (Over-The-Top Advertising)

-OTT (over-the-top) advertising is a method of delivering ads directly to viewers through online streaming videos services or devices connected to the internet.
+OTT (over-the-top) advertising is a method of delivering ads directly to viewers through online streaming services on CTV devices.

 OTT advertising allows advertisers to reach their audiences directly – granting them the freedom to move away from pre-planned ad schedules and geographic limitations in favor of leveraging programmatic technology to serve more engaging ads to targeted audiences.

 A number of explanations as to why the term is called “over-the-top” are available in this guide to OTT and CTV advertising.

 An OTT platform is a service which helps independent OTT publishers to become their own streaming service, rather than relying on a pre-existing streaming service to host their content.

 More information is available in this guide to OTT and CTV advertising.

 An OTT streaming service is the name given to a channel through which OTT content is streamed to a CTV device.
 Some examples of popular OTT streaming services include Netflix, Hulu, and Amazon Prime Video.